Loaves and Fish: Decoding the Multiplication and Other Symbols

 (Jesus said) “I have compassion on the multitude, because they have now continued with Me three days and have nothing to eat.
 And if I send them away hungry to their own houses, they will faint on the way; for some of them have come from afar.”
 Then His disciples answered Him, “How can one satisfy these people with bread here in the wilderness?”
 He asked them, “How many loaves do you have?”
 And they said, “Seven.”
 So, He commanded the multitude to sit on the ground.” (vs. 2-6a).

-In Exodus 16:32 Moses said, referring to the manna that God fed to Israel in the wilderness, “This is the thing which the Lord has commanded: ‘Fill an omer with it, to be kept for your generations, that they may see the bread with which I fed you in the wilderness, when I brought you out of the land of Egypt.’ ”
+“This is the thing which the Lord has commanded: ‘Fill an omer with it, to be kept for your generations, that they may see the bread with which I fed you in the wilderness, when I brought you out of the land of Egypt.’”

 Symbols and Analysis

 Three (3) = a perfect number, the perfect witness of the Father, the Son, and the Holy Spirit.
 Seven (7) = covenant, perfection, completion.
-Forty (40) = the wilderness; a place of testing (to determine if we will continue with the Lord or quit) or a place of transition from bondage (Egypt) to the Promises of God.
+Forty (40) = the wilderness, a place of testing (to determine if we will continue with the Lord or quit) or a place of transition from bondage (Egypt) to the Promises of God.

-Four Thousand (4000) = 40 x 100= the Wilderness Generation (those under covenant but not yet walking in the promise).
+Four Thousand (4000) = 40 x 100 = the Wilderness Generation (those under covenant but not yet walking in the promise).

 God’s covenant word (7 loaves) and a few fish fed 4,000 (the wilderness generation) who tarried with the Lord, and 7 baskets (perfection/completion) remained.